verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 - Viewing logs and metrics for both Verrazzano components and applications that reside in the managed clusters.

-By creating a `VerrazzanoManagedCluster` resource in the `verrazzano-mc` namespace of an admin cluster, you may register one or more managed clusters with the admin cluster
+By creating a `VerrazzanoManagedCluster` resource in the `verrazzano-mc` namespace of an admin cluster, you may register one or more managed clusters with the admin cluster.

 **Note:** The admin cluster has a fully functional Verrazzano installation.
 You can place applications on the admin cluster as well as on managed clusters.